sg-developer-portal/doc-portal-publisher-guide/README.md

-# Documentation portal user guide
+# Documentation portal publisher guide

 ## What is the documentation portal?